splidje/openfx-splidje/README.md

 # Splidje OpenFX Effects
 Various OpenFX Effects.
 Currently all still work-in-progress

+## EstimateGrade

+You plug in two images which spatially line-up - source and target.
+You know that source was graded in some way to generate target.
+You choose whether you think the curve used was a gamma curve with black and white point, or an S-curve with centre point, slope and gamma.
+EstimateGrade does some non-linear curve fitting to work out what the grade may have been, and then processes that grade on source to demonstrate its estimate.

 ## splidjeCornerPin

 Well, perhaps not _quite_ what CornerPin should do.
 Uses an internal QuadrangleDistort library.
 It distorts a quadrangle, what can I say!